Leadership and Bylaws

 The governing group in each congregation is called the Session, a body made up of men and women known as "Elders" who have been "set apart" by election and ordination into a supervisory role.
 The Session meets monthly to conduct the business of the church.
 "Teaching Elder" is the name for an installed pastor in a congregation.
 Pastors are members of the Session with equal rights to the other Elders.

 Lay Elders, also called "Ruling Elders", generally serve for three-year terms with a third of the Session elected each year.
 Ordination is a for-life designation.
 At East Main, the Session has 15 members.
-The Elders serving in 2016 are:
+The Elders currently serving are:

-Class of 2019: Susan Browne, Matt Peterson, Kelley Smith, and Ryan Thomas
+Class of 2019: Bonnie Schaefer, Matt Peterson, Kelley Smith, and Ryan Thomas

 Treasurer of Session: Mark Cunningham